FOSSBilling/.github/.github/CONTRIBUTING.md

 First off, no matter how you plan to take part, please take a couple of minutes to read our code of conduct before contributing anything.

 This project and everyone participating in it are governed by the [FOSSBilling Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the moderators on our [Discord](https://fossbilling.org/discord) server.

-### Understanding the Structure of FOSSBilling

-FOSSBilling is an open-source project &mdash; it's made up of over [50 modules](https://github.com/FOSSBilling/FOSSBilling/tree/master/src/modules).
-When you initially consider contributing to FOSSBilling, you might be unsure about which of those 50 modules implements the functionality you want to change or report a bug for.
-This section should help you with that.

-There are 2 types of modules:

-* Service modules
-* All other modules

-Think of Service modules as products that you want to sell.
-These modules have actions related to product configuration.
-Let's say the `Servicedownloadable` module allows you to sell downloadable products such as e-books, images, photos, and documents.
-The module keeps track of the number of downloads, and how many downloads were made.
-If you need to sell a new type of product you will implement a Service type module.

-Other modules extend the whole FOSSBilling API with any functionality needed.
-Check existing modules to get an idea of what is already shipped with the default structure of FOSSBilling.

 ## How Can I Contribute?